yosupo06/library-checker-problems/enumerative_combinatorics/bell_number/task.md

 ## @{keyword.statement}

 @{lang.en}
-The number of ways to partition a set of n elements into non-empty subsets is called the Bell number $B_n$.
+The number of ways to partition a set of $n$ elements into non-empty subsets is called the Bell number $B_n$.
 Given $N$, output the remainders of $B_0, \ldots, B_N$ when divided by $@{param.MOD}$.

 @{lang.ja}